 Only for college, the boring stuff.
 News articles, interviews, sports results.
 The stuff that goes into the newspaper.

 I hope so!
 Sophie laughs.
 That’s what I tell myself.

 Sophie turns her head.
-Looks at Harry.
+Looks at Charlie.
 The eye contact is back.
 Stronger again.
 Every time it gets stronger.
 They know.
-Harry leans in.
+Charlie leans in.
 Puts his hand around the back of Sophie’s neck, Sophie closes her eyes.
-Harry presses his lips against hers.
+Charlie presses his lips against hers.

 They look at each other.
 Smile.
 Laugh.
 Lean back in, eyes close, kiss.